Sixpence None the Richer

 Sixpence None the Richer is an American alternative rock band that formed in New Braunfels, Texas, and settled in Nashville, Tennessee.
-It is best known for its songs "Kiss Me" and "Breathe Your Name" and its covers of "Don't Dream It's Over" and "There She Goes".
+They are best known for their songs "Kiss Me" and "Breathe Your Name", and their covers of "Don't Dream It's Over" and "There She Goes".

 The band received two Grammy Award nominations, Best Pop Performance by a Duo or Group with Vocals for "Kiss Me" and Grammy Award for Best Rock Gospel Album for Sixpence None the Richer (1997).

 History

 Formation and early years (1992–1996)

 Guitarist/songwriter Matt Slocum met Leigh Nash in the early 1990s and recorded a demo, circulated as "The Original Demos", with bassist T.J.
 Behling at Verge Music Works recording studio in Dallas, and eventually an album, The Fatherless and the Widow, for the independent label R.E.X.
 Records in 1994.
 After adding more members, the band toured in support of The Fatherless and the Widow.
 The band released This Beautiful Mess in 1995.

 The band's name was inspired by a passage from C. S. Lewis's book Mere Christianity discussing how children buying gifts for their parents with the parents' money means the parents are "none the richer" monetarily even though there is value in the act (mirroring the Christian God/human dynamic).